 The Grievance Officer, either personally or with the assistance of such other persons as the President may designate, shall conduct a factual investigation of the grievance allegations.
-Further, the Grievance Officer shall research the applicable statute, regulation or policy, if any.
-The factual findings of the investigation by the Grievance Officer shall be stated in a written report which shall be submitted to the Complainant and to the party against whom the complaint was made (the "Respondent") and shall be made a part of the hearing record, if a hearing is requested by the Complainant.
+Furthermore, the Grievance Officer shall research the applicable statute, regulation or policy, if any.
+The factual findings of the investigation by the Grievance Officer shall be stated in a written report which shall be submitted to the complainant and to the party against whom the complaint was made (the "Respondent") and shall be made a part of the hearing record, if a hearing is requested by the complainant.
 Each of the parties shall have the opportunity to file written objections to any of the factual findings and to make their objections a part of the hearing record.
 Publications or verified photocopies containing relevant statutes, regulations, and policies shall also be presented by the Grievance Officer for the hearing record.
-In the event that the Complainant does not request a hearing, the Grievance Coordinator's report and a recommendation for resolution of the Complaint shall be filed with the President, and a copy provided to the Complainant and Respondent.
+If the complainant does not request a hearing, the Grievance Coordinator's report and a recommendation for resolution of the complaint shall be filed with the President, and a copy provided to the complainant and respondent.